SSDC

 I started my skecthes with a circular pattern for kids to have a better experience in udnerstanding archaeology starting from the definition to what can be found under the water.
 I also intended to have the discoveries laid out on the wall and have a ball pit for the kids for an interactive activity where they could do a treasure hunting to find shipwreck figurines.

-Final Designs (Archaeology)
+Final Design (Archaeology)

 Interactive Activities